 Age 65 years and older has been identified as a risk factor for hypoglycemia in patients treated with sulfonylureas.
 Hypoglycemia can be difficult to recognize in the elderly.
-Starting and maintenance doses of glibenclamide must be carefully adjusted to reduce the risk of hypoglycaemia (see section 4.2).
+Starting and maintenance doses of glibenclamide must be carefully adjusted to reduce the risk of hypoglycaemia.